HackingU/dict_attack/README.md

 # dict_attack
-  Simple dictionary attack script made with Python3.6.
+  Very simple dictionary attack script made with Python3.6.

 # What is a dictionary attack?
   A dictionary attack is an password attempt using a dictionary that contains standard passwords, logins or both.